CNET logo Why You Can Trust CNET

 Francesco Carta fotografo / Getty Images

-Anyone who's signed up for a new credit card knows this much is true: When it comes to finding the right one, nothing is simple.
+Anyone who's applied for a new credit card knows this much is true: When it comes to finding the right one, nothing is simple.
 Comparing the welcome bonuses, APR interest rates, special offers, perks and points is downright dizzying -- plus, details and promos change all the time.
 So how do you know which credit card is best for you?

 We choose our credit card recommendations using our editors' ratings and based on our knowledge of credit card features and interest rates.
 Here's a look at what makes up CNET's credit card rating methodology.